 It’s ok to feel uncertain and distressed.
 This is an incredibly challenging time for everyone.

-As furlough comes to end and many more workers returning to workplace.
+As furlough comes to end and many more workers returning to the workplace, anxiety in the workplace is now a common theme for many workers.
 Many of us have had to adjust to a new normal, which has involved spending the majority of time in our homes, and the idea of now going to back to work can provoke anxiety, as our brain is alerted to a new potential risk in front of us.
 So be kind to yourself and recognise that it is okay to feel like this.

 Also, don’t try to go from 1 to 100 on your first day back at work.
 You need to get used to a new routine once again, which can take some time to bed in.
 Keep things simple at first, so that you don’t become overwhelmed.
 As humans, we can find change difficult, so you won’t be alone in dealing with anxiety about going back to work following on from lockdown

 When people worry, it is typically related to uncertainties or the unknown.
 Many people who are returning to work are worried about catching coronavirus when they do so, or spreading the virus amongst family and friends if they become infected at work.
 At this moment in time, many employers are carrying out risk assessments and taking clear steps to make sure workspaces are safe.
 So speak with your manager or employer and get as much information as you can about how the workspace will be adapted and how people will move around within it.

 Having all the appropriate information as well as answers to any questions you have can help to ease your worries about potential risks and dangers.

 At this time, when things appear to be constantly changing, try to maintain a good routine and positive structure to your day.
 Scheduling in moments of happiness, and embracing the good things in our lives, can be a great mental health boost as well as a welcome distraction from our anxieties.